clayton-rossiter/flask-wainwrights/README.md

 }
 ```

-It is worth noting the extra "Nearest" heading here that dictates the distance in kilometres from the location specified.
+It is worth noting the extra "Nearest" heading here details the distance in kilometres from the location specified.

 ## 5. Testing
 All the tests are contained with the "tests" folder and are primarily based off the ```framework.py``` file to ensure consistency across the tests.
 To run the tests, run the command below: